Leah Wypych, MPA

 Leah’s goal has always been to help the community, particularly children and their families.
 That’s the reason she chose to begin her career working in the child welfare system in 2001 helping children removed from their homes and placed in adoptive homes, foster homes, shelters, group homes and residential programs.
 Leah has worked for multiple non-profit agencies throughout her career, including Children’s Home Society of Florida, the Area Agency on Aging, and Child and Family Connections.

 Leah began her career in the psychiatric arena as the marketing coordinator at psychiatric residential treatment center serving children and adolescents.
-She merged her career path with her passion for eating disorders in August of 2015 by becoming a Clinical Outreach Representative for Center for Discovery.
+She merged her career path with her passion for eating disorders in August of 2015 and is currently the Marketing Director at ViaMar Health, an eating disorder program in West Palm Beach, Florida.
 Leah is proud to have been a part of The Alliance family since 2011.
 Since joining the Alliance family, Leah has advocated for eating disorder legislation in Washington D.C. every year and diligently promoted eating disorder awareness through every avenue possible.

 Dr. Mari focused her professional career of over 30 years in schools on Long Island.
 She was the chief psychologist in the Kings Park School District, where she was responsible for psychological services at the preschool, elementary and secondary levels.
 In-service training of professional staff, parent education groups, and chairing committees for providing special educational services to school age and pre-school age children were among her responsibilities.
 She also maintained a private clinical practice working with children, adults and families.